Early Childhood Education Programs & Other Youth Services

 For questions about the Youth Services Department, please call (937) 233-1230 x128 or contact Tara Speidel, Youth Services Manager at URS.

-United Rehabilitation Services and Strengthening Families Ohio hosts a program for parents called the “Parent Cafe” for 8 sessions, from October 2014 to May 2015, funded by The Ohio Children’s Trust Fund.
+United Rehabilitation Services and Strengthening Families Ohio hosts a program for parents called the “Parent Cafe” for 8 sessions, funded by The Ohio Children’s Trust Fund.
 The Parent Cafe is a group by parents, for parents!
 Ever wonder how other parents handle children with challenging behaviors?
 Just want to talk with other parents?
 Then the Parent Cafe is just for you!

 Parent Cafe topics include parent resilience, concrete support in times of need, social and emotional competence in children, and healthy parent/child relationships.
 These support groups are a great resource for parents with children with disabilities.
 Each meeting includes complimentary dinner and childcare.

 Our Respite Services are designed to provide short-term, temporary relief for caregivers and their families and is available 7 days a week from 8 am to 11 pm for children 6 months and older.